willdahlgreen/nicar2022_qgis2/README.md

 Using the same Georgia counties shapefile as above with our power stations data on top, we can start adding some labels.

 At first you might want to simply add a label for every power station.
-Do this by double clicking the power plants layer (or right click and hit `Properties`) and head into the `Labels` tab.
+Do this by double clicking our most recent creation `three_counties_data` (or right click on it and hit `Properties`) and head into the `Labels` tab.

 Select `Single labels` at the top and then choose the column in the data that should generate the labels: `Plant_Name`.
 You can also change the font style and size in here.
 Click `OK`.